-- Use a monitor in your bedroom so that someone who lives with you will be alerted if you have a seizure. - Use beds low to the ground and avoid bunk beds. - Avoid beds with hard edges on bed frames. - Avoid waterbeds. - Use "smother-proof" pillows. - Avoid sharp-edged night tables beside the bed.
+- Use a monitor in your bedroom so that someone who lives with you will be alerted if you have a seizure. - Use beds low to the ground and avoid bunk beds. - Avoid beds with hard edges on bed frames. - Avoid waterbeds. - Choose a foam pillow instead of a feather or cotton pillow.
+Some people may also choose to purchase an anti-suffocation pillow. - Avoid sharp-edged night tables beside the bed.